chenny-l/credit-cards-defaults/README.md

 We then can calculate the default at risk according to this decision.

-## Future Discussion

-We would like to mention a few limitations for future improvements:

-- Static prediction horizon: The model predicts only next-month default due to data constraints.
-In practice, credit risk evolves over time; incorporating time series analysis would enable tracking behavioral trends across risk segments.

-- Class imbalance: With defaults at ~22%, the model may be biased toward non-defaults, potentially underestimating high-risk customers.

-- Risk threshold: Approval cutoffs should be aligned with business objectives, balancing profitability and risk appetite.

-- Model interpretability: More complex models (e.g., XGBoost) can be harder to explain to stakeholders, limiting their practical adoption.

-- Monitoring framework: A dashboard tracking customer behavior shifts and macroeconomic indicators (e.g., housing prices, GDP, unemployment) would strengthen ongoing risk management.

-- Enhanced risk metrics: Extend beyond Value at Risk by incorporating Expected Loss (EL = PD × LGD × EAD) for a more comprehensive risk assessment.

 ## Stress Testing

 We want to consider a few additional features before stress testing: